MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Review the security baselines** for [Linux](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline), [Windows](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline) VMs and also [scale set baseline](/security/benchmark/azure/baselines/virtual-machine-scale-sets-security-baseline).
 >
->     As part of your baseline technology choices, _evaluate VM SKUs that have security features_.
+>     As part of your baseline technology choices, _consider the security features of the VM SKUs that will support your workload_.
 >
 > - **Ensure timely and automated security patching and upgrades**.
 Make sure updates are automatically rolled out and validated with a well-defined process in place.
 Use a solution like [Azure Automation](/azure/automation/update-management/overview) to manage operating system updates and maintain security compliance with critical updates.
 >